 I’m a quirky queer gal living in Seattle with my kick ass partner (aka ‘the Ladyfriend‘) and our awesome kiddo (‘the Babylady’).
 At nearly 6 years-old, she is hardly a baby, but the name stuck.
 I like to cook, garden, create, learn, read and laugh.
 We also have 9 (edit: we are now down to 3) chickens that I am kinda nuts about.
 This Ironmama also digs triathlon & training.

 Oh, and I get obsessed with personality/temperament tests.
-I’m an INFJ, and I somehow alternate between a 6 & a 2 on the enneagram (used to be solid 6, but now am solidly a 2).
+I’m an INFJ.
+I somehow alternate between a 6 & a 2 on the enneagram (used to be strong 6, but now am solidly a 2).
 I’m an order muppet with a chaos streak.
 Or, an order muppet that married a chaos muppet and was also dumped into a chaos spiral since 2008.

 Questions? contact me at email@example.com